codenamemomi/interactive_Valentine_qa/README.md

 - Click the "YES" button to proceed to the next page.
 - Click the "NO" button to see a humorous response.

+## Deployment on Render
+To deploy this application on Render, follow these steps:
+1. Create a Render account if you don't have one.
+2. Create a new web service and link it to your repository.
+3. Ensure that the build command is set correctly (if necessary).
+4. Set any required environment variables in the Render dashboard.
+5. Deploy the application and verify that it works as expected.

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for any suggestions or improvements.